Canvass Research

 Ghost Surgery in Korea: What It Is and How to Protect Yourself

-This is ghost surgery — and in South Korea's cosmetic surgery industry, it is far more common than most international patients realize.
+This is ghost surgery.
+In South Korea's cosmetic surgery industry, it is far more common than most international patients realize.

 What Is Ghost Surgery?

-Ghost surgery occurs when a surgeon other than the one the patient consented to performs part or all of the procedure.
+Ghost surgery (대리수술) is the practice of a surgeon other than the one the patient consented to performing part or all of a procedure.
 The substitution typically happens after the patient is under general anesthesia.

 In Korea's high-volume cosmetic surgery market, the practice is driven by economics.
-A well-known surgeon's name fills the schedule, but there aren't enough hours for one person to perform every operation.
-So the clinic uses lesser-known — sometimes less experienced — surgeons to handle the actual work while the "brand name" surgeon moves between rooms.
+A well-known surgeon's name fills the schedule, but there are not enough hours for one person to perform every operation.
+So the clinic uses lesser-known, sometimes less experienced, surgeons to handle the actual work while the "brand name" surgeon moves between rooms.

 The patient pays for Surgeon A. Surgeon B operates.
 The patient never knows.